kutschke/SecondaryInputs/README.md

 </pre>
 Inspection of the log output from this shows that, for most events, art did not correctly find the crv data product; it only found it for event 7.
-Inspection of the output file using a TBrowser shows that indeed the only event for which the crv data product is present is event 7.
+Inspection of the log output file using a TBrowser shows that indeed the only event for which the crv data product is present is event 7.

 As a final check, read the output file produced by this job, both in sorted order